Noor-5/aspen-coding-challenge/readme.md

-This is a war simulation app implemented using a Flask localhost server and a Postgres server.
+This is a war simulation app implemented using a Flask localhost server and a Postgres database.
 To conifgure the database, change the variables in the config.ini file.

 All necessary packages are included in the requirements.txt.
 Run the following command to install with pip: